-In the first way, you fly your drone till it is about to lose power.
+You can fly your drone till it is about to lose power.
 When battery voltage drops to around 3.5 V or 5% of total charge, you can get your drone to hover and then eventually, auto land.
-Do not forget to roll your drone left and right during auto landing.
-This toilet bowl movement will extract out all possible charge out from the drone.
+Do not forget to roll your drone left and right during auto-landing.
+This toilet bowl movement will extract out all possible charge from your drone.

 Another way of deep cycling your drone batteries is to land your drone but leave the power on.
 The LiPo battery will exhaust all charge after some time and the drone will automatically power off.

-Another note of caution here.
-Do NOT attempt to artificially cool down your battery by putting it in a refrigerator or in front of an air conditioner.
-By doing so, you will drastically impact the life expectancy of your drone battery.
+Another word of caution here – Do NOT attempt to artificially cool down your battery by putting them in a refrigerator or in front of an air conditioner.
+By doing so, you will drastically shorten your drone battery life.

-If you are flying in winter, you will not get as much flight time.
+If you are flying in winter, be prepared for reduced drone battery life.
 In such instances, having a professional case like GPC will really help.
-Your LiPo batteries will be kept well insulated and warm.
+Your LiPo batteries shall remain well insulated and warm.

-If you are flying in a cold environment and your batteries have been left off in the cold, you can do this – Fire up your drone and leave the power on for a couple of minutes.
+When flying in cold environments, this is what you should do – Fire up your drone and leave the power on for a couple of minutes.
 Do not take off just yet.
 Turn the drone off and then back on.
-Doing so will help you get a couple of minutes of extra flight time.
+Doing so will help you extract some extra flight time.

-If it is really freezing out there, you can go one step further.
+When you are flying in extreme conditions, you can consider going a step further.
 First turn on your drone and leave it on for a couple of minutes.
 Then turn it off.
 Turn your drone back on and hover at 5 feet for 30 to 60 seconds.
 Bring the drone back and again turn it off.
-Turn on your drone again, and you shall be able to squeeze out some additional minutes of flight time.
+When you turn on your drone again, you will be able to enjoy prolonged drone battery life.